mabel-dev/opteryx.dev/docs/get-started/deployment-guide.md

 Opteryx is well-suited for running data manipulation tasks in Cloud Run as this was the target platform for the initial development.

 Running in the Generation 2 container environment is likely to result in faster query processing, but has a slower start-up time.
 Opteryx runs in Generation 1 container, taking approximately 10% longer to execute queries.

-!!!
-Note
-    Opteryx contains no specific optimiations to make use of multiple CPUs, although multiple CPUs may be beneficial to allow higher memory allocations and libraries Opteryx is built on may use multiple CPUs.

 ## Data Storage